 What is the purpose of the myCSUNtablet initiative?

-The academic plans and IT Vision@2015 have anticipated a widening deployment of portable devices and cloud technology for teaching and learning.
-Faculty already are using such strategies to engage students with different styles and paces for learning.
-At CSUN, the largest college has issued iPads to the faculty, as have departments in other colleges.
-The device has become the industry standard in nearby K-12 and helping professions, with whom we place interns and graduates.
-Finally, the surge in hybrid courses and e-books that our faculty author indicates that CSUN has reached a tipping point for strategic change.
+The academic plans and IT Vision@2015 anticipated a widening deployment of portable devices and cloud technology for teaching and learning.
+Faculty already were using such strategies to engage students with different styles and paces for learning.
+At CSUN, some departments and colleges had begun issuing iPads to faculty.
+The device had recently become the industry standard in nearby K-12 and helping professions, with whom we place interns and graduates.
+Finally, the surge in hybrid courses and e-books that our faculty author indicated that CSUN had reached a tipping point for strategic change.

-Who is part of the initiative, and when will it start?
+Who is part of the initiative, and when did it start?

-In Fall 2013, seven programs at CSUN will start integrating tablets into the curriculum.
+In Fall 2013, seven programs at CSUN began integrating tablets into the curriculum.
 These programs include biology, journalism, liberal studies, public health, physical therapy, kinesiology, and engineering & computer science.
-Some sections will be available as part of the myCSUNtablet initiative and some will not, allowing students to self-select if they want to participate.
+Some sections are made available as part of the myCSUNtablet initiative and some are not, allowing students to self-select if they want to participate.

-What workshops and support will faculty who participate in the initiative receive?
+What workshops and support are available to faculty who participate in the initiative?

 Additionally, all CSUN faculty have access to CSUN Lynda.com technical training courses for the iPad by accessing the site through the myNorthridge portal.